 What caused the breakup

 I looked at the “Hi” on the messenger once again.
 I got divided into small parts.
-One told me that he had done this because at 16 boys are immature, another told me that it had happened because he had been possessive about me, one warned me not to give into the past and again try and forget any form of friendship with one who I would never be able to trust, yet another part told me to just stop analysing and to forgive, the fourth gave me the most logical advice – it was time to hit the block button and bid him a final goodbye.
+One told me that he had done this because at 16 boys are immature, another told me that it had happened because he had been possessive about me, one warned me not to give into the past and again try and forget any form of friendship with one who I would never be able to trust, yet another part told me to just stop analyzing and to forgive, the fourth gave me the most logical advice – it was time to hit the block button and bid him a final goodbye.

 So I did it